Newmans Air: Ansett Investment

-Ansett Australia had long held a desire to enter the New Zealand aviation market, and indeed between 1960 and 1966 had held a shareholding in South Pacific Airlines of New Zealand.
+Ansett Australia had long held a desire to enter the New Zealand aviation market, and indeed between 1960 and 1966 it held a shareholding in South Pacific Airlines of New Zealand.
 The relaxation of regulation in the aviation sector in 1986 by the fourth Labour government allowed Ansett to take joint ownership of Newmans Air with a 50% share, along with NZ investment company Brierley Investments (27.5% shareholding).
 The remaining shares were kept by Newmans Group.

 The resultant company was known as Bilmans Management Ltd, trading as Ansett Newmans.
 Two new de Havilland Canada Dash 8-100 aircraft were ordered (ZK-NEY and ZK-NEZ) with a view to flying between Auckland, Wellington and Christchurch, with the first aircraft arriving in December 1986.
 The DHC-7 aircraft were sold by 30 January 1987 having been replaced.
-However, in 1987 Ansett purchased the remaining shares in the company and in mid 1987 relaunched the airline as Ansett New Zealand.
+However, in 1987 Ansett purchased the remaining shares in the company and in mid 1987 it relaunched the airline as Ansett New Zealand.